martinfrances107/rust_d3_geo/README.md

 ## Archetecture discussion

 There is an aspect of the design that needs review.
 It related to the best way to implement a doubly-linked list which has cross links between nodes.
-A fully discusion can be found [here](/intersection_problem.md)
+A full discusion can be found [here](/intersection_problem.md)
 ## Unimplemented sections of the library.

 Support for a custom projection is not yet supported.